kaluma-project/kaluma-agent/README.md

-> __Kaluma IDE replaced Kaluma Agent by Web Serial API, so it is no more used and maintained.__

 # Kaluma Agent

 Kaluma Agent is a desktop service application to communicate Kaluma-compatible boards from external applications (e.g. Kaluma IDE).